UK's FTSE supported by rally in Reed Elsevier

 By Sudip Kar-Gupta

-LONDON, July 24 Britain's main equity index was steady on Thursday, as gains at media company Reed Elsevier helped offset a slump in home improvements retailer Kingfisher.
+LONDON, July 24 Britain's main equity index climbed higher on Thursday, as gains at media company Reed Elsevier more than offset a slump in home improvements retailer Kingfisher.

-Reed Elsevier climbed 3.8 percent after reporting first-half earnings that beat market expectations.
+Reed Elsevier rose 3.2 percent after reporting first-half earnings that beat market expectations.

-However, Securequity sales trader Jawaid Afsar backed using days when the market fell to add to equity positions as he felt the FTSE should hit a record level of 7,000 points later this year, helped by Britain's strengthening economy.
+However, Securequity sales trader Jawaid Afsar backed using days when the market fell to add to equity positions as he felt the FTSE should hit a record level of 7,000 points later this year, helped by the UK's strengthening economy.

 "Even with thin volumes, the market has been well supported down at the lower levels.
 The probability of a breakout to the upside is growing," said Afsar.